MohitGoel92/Classification/README.md

 **Note:** For the Regulariastion term, its impact can be tweeked by the use of the value of 'C', where the smaller the value of 'C' will mean more regularisation (like inverse lambda).

-The syntax used with SVM is as follows:
+The syntax used with SVM (Linear) is as follows:

 ```
 # Importing the class containing the classification method